Cybersecurity

 Thwarting common cyber attacks is key, but security and risk leaders need to also think about emerging risks and trends in cybersecurity.
 Cyber-physical attacks, essentially cyber attacks that spill over into the physical world, are an increasing concern for organizations.

 For example, in 2021 hackers accessed customer data from IT firm Kaseya and demanded $70 million for its return.
-The attack had wide-ranging physical consequences including 800 closed Swedish grocery stores, New Zealand schools that were knocked offline and more than 1,000 affected businesses.
+The attack had wide-ranging physical consequences including 800 closed Swedish grocery stores, New Zealand schools that were knocked offline and more than 1,000 affected entities.
 This means organizations must make monitoring potential physical threats alongside known cyber risks a top priority.

 Other emerging cyber trends, including human-centric security design, address the 95% of cybersecurity issues that can be traced back to human error (i.e. social engineering, weak passwords, etc).
 Additionally, many security and risk teams are looking to consolidate security vendors to improve their security posture.

 AI platforms that can surface cyber risks and critical events in real time—in combination with response teams and strong incident response plans—will improve organizations’ ability to identify and contain cyber attacks and significantly reduce cyber risk.
-While it’s unlikely that security and risk teams will be able to thwart every cyber attack, addressing both common and emerging cyber risks will go a long way in protecting the organization, minimizing disruption and strengthening business resilience
+While it’s unlikely that security and risk teams will be able to thwart every cyber attack, addressing both common and emerging cyber risks will go a long way in protecting the organization, minimizing disruption and strengthening organizational resilience

 Learn how organizations like yours can realize these benefits with Dataminr Pulse for Cyber Risk.
 Powered by Dataminr’s leading AI platform, Pulse for Cyber Risk provides real-time, actionable cyber risk intelligence.